PPSSPP: Portability

 Since its inception, PPSSPP has had a focus on portability with support for multiple architectures and operating systems.
 While initially only supporting Microsoft Windows and Android, this quickly grew to include Blackberry 10, Symbian, macOS, Linux and later iOS.
-The source code also unofficially supports a wide variety of operating systems and platforms, including Raspberry Pi, Loongson, Maemo, Universal Windows Platform (Microsoft Windows 10 Mobile, Xbox One, Microsoft Windows 10 (X86_32, X86_64, ARM and ARM64)), Meego Harmattan and Pandora.
+The source code also unofficially supports a wide variety of operating systems and platforms, including Raspberry Pi, Loongson, Maemo, Universal Windows Platform (Windows 10 Mobile, Xbox One, Windows 10 (X86_32, X86_64, ARM and ARM64)), Meego Harmattan and Pandora.
 There was at one stage a port for Xbox 360.
 Although the port was abandoned, the support code remains, offering support for big-endian CPUs and DirectX compatible GPUs.

-To aid with the portability two cross-platform development libraries, SDL and Qt, are able to be used in addition to the non-portable Blackberry, Android and Win32 interfaces.
+To aid with the portability, two cross-platform development libraries—SDL and Qt—are able to be used in addition to the non-portable Blackberry, Android, and Win32 interfaces.

 The Qt frontend was instrumental in adding support for platforms such as Symbian.
 The Qt frontend is able to support all officially supported platforms and is the suggested alternative if no native interface exists.

-Compatibility

 As of March 2017, 984 games are playable in PPSSPP, while 67 games load to some frame of in-game state.
 4 games can only reach the main menu or introduction sequence.
 As of July 2020, almost all games are playable in PPSSPP emulator.

+In 2024 the iOS version was released on the Apple App Store, following a change in Apple's developer guidelines which now allows the publishing of emulators for legacy video game systems.
+The App Store release lacks the ability to use just-in-time compilation due to restrictions by Apple, though the developers also noted that contemporary Apple devices should be able to run most games at full speed even on an interpreter.